 Two Views of Sovereignty and Free Will

 There are two ways that God’s sovereignty and human free will can be reconciled.
 The first argues that God is in complete control.
-That nothing happens apart from his direction.
-In this view free will is either an illusion or what is identified as compatibilist free will.
+Nothing happens apart from his direction.
+In this view, free will is either an illusion or what is identified as compatibilist free will.
 A free will where we freely make the choices that God has arranged for us to make.

 The second way these are reconciled is to see God’s sovereignty including a permissive element.
 In God’s sovereignty, he allows us to make free choices.
 At least within certain limits.
 And this view of sovereignty is compatible with libertarian free will.

 So, which of these two is correct?
-It seems to me that a primary story line of the Bible is humanities rebellion against God, and his working to bring redemption to us.
+It seems to me that a primary storyline of the Bible is humanity’s rebellion against God, and his work to bring redemption to us.
 Nowhere is God pictured as less than sovereign.
 But throughout, humanity is pictured as acting contrary to God’s revealed will.
 Repeatedly we are called to act in a certain way.
-Yet by and large we choose to follow our own way.
+Yet, by and large, we choose to follow our own way.
 I find it hard to reconcile the Bible’s picture of humanity with any form of divine determinism.
 To do so would seem to make God ultimately responsible for our disobedience to his revealed will.
 It would require a secret will of God that is at odds with his revealed will.